 Conduct Regulations

 The Conduct of Employment Agencies and Employment Businesses Regulations 2003, often referred to as the Conduct Regulations or the Conduct Regs, provide a framework of minimum standards that govern the conduct of the recruitment industry in the UK.
-The Government’s Employment Agency Standards (EAS) team at BEIS (Department for Business, Energy and Industrial Strategy), oversees the industry and investigate complaints.
-The regulations were implemented to ensure that recruitment companies treat both the candidates (“work-seekers”) and clients (“hirer”) fairly.
+The Government’s Employment Agency Standards (EAS) team at DBT (Department for Business and Trade), oversee the industry and investigate complaints.
+The regulations were implemented to ensure that recruitment companies treat both candidates (“work-seekers”) and clients (“hirer”) fairly.

-All workers to whom a recruitment firm provides permanent or temporary work finding services are within the scope of the Conduct Regulations, regardless of the supply model they work through.
+All workers to whom a recruitment company provides permanent or temporary work finding services are within the scope of the Conduct Regulations, regardless of the supply model they work through.

-PSC contractors may opt-out of the Conduct Regulations.
-A valid opt-out includes an agreement, signed by the contractor and their PSC before the start date of the assignment.
+Personal Service Company (PSC) contractors or Umbrella Company contractors may opt-out of the Conduct Regulations.
+A valid opt-out includes an agreement, signed by the contractor and their PSC/Umbrella before the start date of the assignment.
 Unless there is a valid opt-out, the contractor is also covered by the regulations.

 The Conduct Regulations cover: